rdmorganiser/rdmo-catalog/shared/Max-Planck-Digital-Library/Software-Management-Plan/documentation.md

 # Transferability
 This catalogue introduces many custom attributes, as the generic RDMO attributes do not always cover the specific aspects of software.
 For this reason, the existing views in RDMO cannot be used for this catalogue, or only to a very limited extent.

+# Use outside RDMO
+Due to multiple requests, we have created a template on the SMP for use outside of RDMO.
+The Word document is freely writable, has a CC0 and is freely available via https://doi.org/10.17617/2.3481986 for your own re-use.

+# FAIR4RS Viewer
+A viewer for the presentation of the FAIR4RS principles is under development and will be made available soon.

 # Feedback
 Of course, we are always happy to receive feedback: rdmo@mpdl.mpg.de.